SLE: Renaissance and Baroque Paintings

 One of the most important elements of any good reference source entry is its bibliography.
 Take note of the books or articles that the entry's author deems elementary to understanding the individual or idea.

-SearchWorks is Stanford's online catalog/database for library resources: books, magazine and journal titles (but not the individual titles within them; for a discussion of these see the "Finding Articles" section), e-books, DVDs, etc. SearchWorks allows for two main methods of searching: the Basic Search, which is the default mode, and the Advanced Search, which can be accessed by clicking on "Advanced" underneath the search box.
+SearchWorks is Stanford's online catalog/database for library resources: books, magazine and journal titles (see the "Finding Articles" section), e-books, DVDs, etc. SearchWorks allows for two main methods of searching: the Basic Search, which is the default mode, and the Advanced Search, which can be accessed by clicking on "Advanced" underneath the search box.